collective/collective.flexitopic/README.rst

-  - if the criterion operator is AND the list will contain all unique values of the index minus the ones you selected, the query will search for all terms that match your criteria plus the user input
+  - if the criterion operator is AND the list will contain all unique values of the index minus the ones you selected, the query will search for all terms that match your criteria plus the user input (old style ciolletions only)
-  - if the criterion is OR the terms you selected will be display in the selection list. the search will be for the user supplied input only
+  - if the criterion is OR the terms you selected will be display in the selection list.
+The search will be for the user supplied input only.
+    This is the behaviour for new style collections.

 The output is always a table with the fields you supplied in the ``Table Columns`` of the collection, no matter if ``Display as Table``